yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ![](../resources/images/nyc-taxi-uber-and-lyft-vs-green.png)

-Lyft's growth seems to be hiking up since 2017, and a few smaller players have also entered NYC in recent years:
+Uber and Lyft's growth seems to be hiking up nicely since 2015, and a few smaller players have also entered NYC in recent years:

 ![](../resources/images/nyc-taxi-via-juno-lyft.png)

-Tying them all together, show Yellow cabs and Green taxis are continuing their decline, and Lyft growing at a faster pace than all other FHVs:
+Tying them all together, show Yellow cabs and Green taxis are continuing their decline, and Uber growing at a faster pace than all other FHVs, with Lyft coming in second:

 ![](../resources/images/nyc-taxi-overall-count-over-time.png)